For Brill's Open Access policy, please click here.

 Online submission: Articles for publication in Journal of the Philosophy of History can be submitted online through Editorial Manager, please click here.

-Chiel van den Akker is Lecturer in Philosophy of History at the Department of Art and Culture, History and Antiquities at the Vrije Universiteit Amsterdam, the Netherlands.
+Chiel van den Akker is Associate Professor in Philosophy of History at the Department of Art and Culture, History and Antiquities at the Vrije Universiteit Amsterdam, the Netherlands.
 He is the author of The Modern Idea of History and its Value.
 An Introduction (2020) and The Exemplifying Past.
 A Philosophy of History (2018).

 Online submission: Articles for publication in Journal of the Philosophy of History can be submitted online through Editorial Manager, please click here.